2024 Free Agency

 This latest move accomplishes that prospect.

 But Morey still needs to fill out the team around the edges, considering depth plays as important a role in a title run as the performances from the superstars.
-The club tipped off that endeavor over the weekend by reportedly coming to agreement on deals for Kelly Oubre Jr., Eric Gordon and Andre Drummond.
+The club tipped off that endeavor over the weekend by coming to agreement on deals for Kelly Oubre Jr., Eric Gordon and Andre Drummond.

 Oubre turned out to be the surprise signing of last summer, averaging 15.4 points last season and 5 rebounds over 68 games.